 - Administrative courts deal with administrative differences.

-Apostille Stamps on a U.S. document are given by the respective U.S. State’s Secretary of State.
-To find the addresses of Secretaries of State and more detailed instructions on the procedure to be followed, please click on the following useful links:
+- The Embassy does not have the authority to issue apostilles.
+These stamps on U.S. document are given by the respective U.S. State’s Secretary of State.
+To find the addresses of Secretaries of State and more detailed instructions on the procedure to be followed, see: